 - Prepare a summary based on the jury comments

 - If additional remarks are made during the exam, they will be added to the summary

-- Oral exam via videoconference is admissible for one of the examiners.
-Should another examiner be prevented from attending the exam as a result of unforeseen circumstances of a serious nature, competent authority may on this particular occasion authorize the videoconference for two examiners.
+- Oral exam via videoconference is admissible for maximum two of the examiners.
+Should another examiner be prevented from attending the exam as a result of unforeseen circumstances of a serious nature, competent authority may on this particular occasion authorize the videoconference for more examiners.
 Should the situation arise, the candidate must contact the Doctoral Students’ Office shortly

 - Good to know about videoconference: as long as the president of the jury and the PhD candidate agree on the chosen option, any videoconference system (Zoom, Skype, Jabber guest, etc.) can be used; however, we should always try to offer the best solution we can, which remains the videoconference room.
 Oral exam via teleconference is not accepted

 - Introduce yourself, the jury and the candidate

 - Thank the examiners and the thesis director(s) for their presence and their work

 - Inform the jury of the procedure (duration is not prescribed, but lasts on average around 2 hours, presentation lasts between 30 to 45 minutes at most)

 - Invite the candidate to present her/his work

 - Thesis director(s)